 GitHub’s

-push rulesets for a way to lock down who can edit specific file paths).
+push rulesets for a way to lock down who can edit specific filepaths).

-In this blog post, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the 5 key takeaways from this blog post:
+In this blog post, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the five key takeaways from this blog post:

-Ensure all developers merge all their work together on a regular basis, typically daily or multiple times per day.
+Ensure that all developers merge all their work together on a regular basis, typically daily or multiple times per day.

-Use a self-testing build after every commit to ensure your code is always in a working and deployable state.
+Use a self-testing build after every commit to ensure that your code is always in a working and deployable state.

 Use branch by abstraction and feature toggles to make large-scale changes while still merging your work on a regular basis.

-Use machine user credentials or automatically-provisioned credentials to authenticate from a CI server or other automations.
+Use machine user credentials or automatically provisioned credentials to authenticate from a CI server or other automations.

-Ensure you can deploy to production at any time in a manner that is fast, reliable, and sustainable.
+Ensure that you can deploy to production at any time in a manner that is fast, reliable, and sustainable.

 One of the surprising realizations of real-world systems is that agility requires safety.
 With cars, speed limits are determined not by the limits of engines—many cars can go over 100 mph—but by the safety mechanisms we have (e.g., brakes, bumpers, seat belts).
 The same is true with software delivery.
 The limit of how fast you can build software is usually not determined by how fast a developer can build new features, but by how quickly you can get those features to your users without causing bugs, outages, security incidents, and other problems.

 This is why CI/CD is all about putting safety mechanisms in place, such as automated tests, code reviews, and feature toggles, so that you can release software faster without putting your product and users at risk.
 The more you can limit the risk—the safer you can make it for developers to release features—the faster you can go.
-This is why virtually all the companies you heard about in The Impact Of World-Class Software Delivery use CI/CD.
+This is why virtually all the companies you heard about in The Impact of World-Class Software Delivery use CI/CD.

 As your company grows, you’re going to start to hitting new bottlenecks that limit your ability to go fast.
 Some of these bottlenecks will be from forces outside your company: more users, more load, more requirements.
 Some of these bottlenecks will be from forces within your company: more products, more teams, more developers.
 To be able to handle these new demands, you will need to learn how to work with multiple environments and multiple teams, which is the focus of Part 6.